rockerBOO/awesome-neovim/README.md

 - [udayvir-singh/tangerine.nvim](https://github.com/udayvir-singh/tangerine.nvim) - Tangerine provides a painless way to add Fennel to your config.
 - [lumen-oss/luarocks-tag-release](https://github.com/lumen-oss/luarocks-tag-release) - A GitHub action that publishes your Neovim plugins to LuaRocks.
+- [bfredl/nvim-luadev](https://github.com/bfredl/nvim-luadev) - REPL/debug console Lua plugins.
+The `:Luadev` command will open an scratch window which will show output from executing Lua code.

 ### Library